Royal Academy of History

-The Real Academia de la Historia (RAH, 'Royal Academy of History') is a Spanish institution in Madrid that studies history "ancient and modern, political, civil, ecclesiastical, military, scientific, of letters and arts, that is to say, the different branches of life, of civilisation, and of the culture of the Spanish people".
+The Royal Academy of History (Real Academia de la Historia, RAH) is a Spanish institution in Madrid that studies history "ancient and modern, political, civil, ecclesiastical, military, scientific, of letters and arts, that is to say, the different branches of life, of civilisation, and of the culture of the Spanish people".
+Spanish people in this regard are understood to be citizens of the Kingdom of Spain or the indigenous people of its predecessors, or their descendants.
 The academy was established by royal decree of Philip V of Spain on 18 April 1738.
+Its official publication is the Boletín de la Real Academia de la Historia.

 Building

 Since 1836 the academy has occupied an 18th-century building designed by the neoclassical architect Juan de Villanueva.
 The building was originally occupied by the Hieronymites, a religious order.
 It became available as a result of legislation in the 1830s confiscating monastic properties (the ecclesiastical confiscations of Mendizábal).

 Collections

 As formerly the main Spanish institution for antiquaries, the academy retains significant libraries and collections of antiquities, which cannot be seen by the public.
 The keeper of antiquities is the prehistorian Martín Almagro Gorbea.